-Uh Oh, Germany Is Rapidly Running Out Of Beer Bottles
+Uh-Oh, Germany Is Rapidly Running Out Of Beer Bottles

 "I'll only drink beer out of can if there's no other alternative.
 A bottle is much more civilized," he says.
 "A can is ergonomically wrong and the beer warms up too quickly.
 But mainly it just looks cheap.
 Cheap and a bit trashy."

 But when it comes to real trash in the shape of empty bottles, this part of Berlin has a system in place.
-Twenty-nine-year-old Georgi Valentin is an integral part of it.
+Georgi Valentin, 29, is an integral part of it.

 Valentin sings as he picks up empty beer bottles people have left out on the street or put in trash cans, instead of returning them to be recycled.
 He drops them into a shopping cart full to the brim with bottles.